openshift-integration/camel-k-example-basic/readme.didact.md

 We should now check that the operator is installed.
 To do so, execute the following command on a terminal:

-Upon successful creation, you should ensure that the Camel K operator is installed.
-We'll use the `kamel` CLI to do it:
+Upon successful creation, you should ensure that the Camel K operator is installed:

 ```
 oc get csv